 Nielsen’s Music 360 2015 report data shows that 75% of Americans listen to music online in a typical week, up almost 12% from 2014.
 Not surprisingly, digital audio has grown by 120 million listeners, or 522%, since 2003, according to Edison Research.
 Even in areas where terrestrial radio historically dominates, digital is breaking through.
 Online radio listening in the car is up to 38% according to Triton Digital, proving terrestrial radio advertising is not the only option to reach people on their morning and evening commutes.

 So where are all these digital audio streamers flocking?
-Triton Digital recently released a ranker that named Pandora, Spotify, iHeart, NPR and CBS radio the top 5 digital audio providers with the highest number of average active sessions per month.
+Triton Digital ranked Pandora, Spotify, iHeart, NPR and CBS radio the top 5 digital audio providers with the highest number of average active sessions per month.
 Pandora came out in first place with almost twice as many Average Active Sessions as second place Spotify.
 Pandora is the overall leader in digital audio, and has been for years.
 In categories like brand awareness, networks listened to in the last month and networks listened to in the last week, Pandora comes out on top – often with twice as many percentage points as the second place network (The Infinite Dial 2016, Edison Research).

 But in addition to becoming increasingly digital, music listening is also becoming increasingly mobile.
 According to the same report by Edison Research, 44% of Americans listen to music on their smartphones in a typical week.
 Radio is the largest mobile medium with 258 million monthly listeners (Nielsen Total Audience Media Universe Infographic 2015).